 … then the SVG map import fails.

-I believe this is what they call “snatching defeats from the jaws of victory”.
+I believe this is what they call “snatching defeat from the jaws of victory”.

 If you want something done right…